 Post-exercise rehydration restores any fluid loss accumulated during a game or practice.
 Ideally completed within two hours, rehydration should contain water to restore hydration, carbohydrates to replenish glycogen stores and electrolytes to speed rehydration (Casa et al. 2000).

 “I think it all starts with educating our athletes,” said Harrison.
-“I meet with them at the beginning of the year and I use a race car analogy or a truck analogy; my offensive linemen are big-rig trucks and my skill guys are race cars.
-Both of them burn fuel, and I use the gas tank analogy with them.
+“I meet with them at the beginning of the year and I use a race car analogy or a truck analogy.
+My offensive linemen are big-rig trucks and my skill guys are race cars.
+Both of them burn fuel and I use the gas tank analogy with them.
 They may come in here on a full tank, but come the next day you might have only replaced ¾ of a tank.
-If they finish that day up and have only replaced half a tank then you haven’t been hydrating correctly.
-So we weigh out athletes in and out everyday in the hot months, and for every pound that they lose they have to make that up with 20-24 ounces of fluid.
+If they finish that day up and have only replaced half a tank, then they haven’t been hydrating correctly.
+So we weigh our athletes in and out everyday in the hot months and for every pound that they lose they have to make that up with 20-24 ounces of fluid.
 It’s really all about the education.”

 Heat Illness Prevention Strategy #3: Education

 You can’t prevent what you don’t understand or aren’t anticipating.
-As healthcare professionals, it’s essential that athletic trainers take control of their athletic environments and properly inform coaches, athletes, administrators, parents on the signs and dangers of heat illness.
+As healthcare professionals, it’s essential that athletic trainers take control of their athletic environments and properly inform coaches, athletes, administrators and parents on the signs and dangers of heat illness.

 Need help getting started?
 Here are some potential topics that you can cover: